JillevdW/analytics/README.md

-Run the following command to add analytics events you want to start tracking:
+Run the following command to add a metric you want to start tracking:

-`php artisan app-analytics:add <event_name>`
+`php artisan app-analytics:metric <name>`